flycheck/flycheck/doc/manual/extending.rst

    :varcode:`:fringe-bitmap {bitmap}`
       A fringe :var:`bitmap` to use for fringe indicators for `level` as symbol.

-      See :infonode:`Fringe Bitmaps(elisp)` for a list of built-in fringe bitmaps, and instructions on how to define new bitmaps.
+      See :infonode:`(elisp)Fringe Bitmaps` for a list of built-in fringe bitmaps, and instructions on how to define new bitmaps.

 .. _error-parsers: